Adele adds to awards haul at triumphant BRITs

 "I just want to say that without the support of everyone in this room and everyone in the UK I would really be lost, so thank you," she said.

-Foo Fighters were named best international group, Coldplay scooped best British group and Bruno Mars won the international male solo honor.
+Foo Fighters were named best international group, Coldplay scooped best British group and Bruno Mars won the international male solo honour.